How to Make Shortbread

 STEP 3: Add in the flour and mix this together till the mixture looks like crumbs.
 Set the mixer aside.

-STEP 4: Lightly grease a baking tray, transfer the dough into it.
+STEP 4: Lightly grease a baking tray and transfer the dough to it.
 Now, use your hands to spread it around the edges of the tray.

 STEP 6: Using a fork, poke in holes and sprinkle sugar all over the top of the dough.